githubtic/SMS-Professionnal-Tools/README.md

 click on envoyer le message to send your SMS confirm by puting yes to send your message

-If you want credit or customized software for your business contact us at io.cooltech@gmail.com
+You can also import your vcf contact to this software by clicking on file , import vcf and choose your vcf file If you want credit or customized software for your business contact us at io.cooltech@gmail.com